daleyu/dotfiles/README.md

 ##### Installing with a Package Manager
 It is possible to install zig using a brew, which is on their official documentation.
-I haven't explored zvm yet, but that seems like a good option
+It is better to use zvm or mise though.
 - Brew [only stable release]
 ```
 brew install zig